Search waiting | Matsusada Precision

 Technical Terms

-Since actual measurement is difficult for large transformers and equipment, commercial efficiency is used.
-For power supply devices such as switching power supplies, efficiency is determined by actual measurement from the input power at rated output.
+Conventional efficiency is often used for large transformers and equipment where direct measurement of overall efficiency is impractical.
+For power supply units, including switching power supplies, efficiency is typically determined by direct measurement of input and output power at the rated output.

 losses no-load losses Iron or core losses Hysteresis losses